lvgl/lv_binding_micropython/README.md

 ### Callbacks

 In C a callback is a function pointer.
-In Micropython we would also need to register a *Micropython callable object* for each callback.
+In MicroPython we would also need to register a *MicroPython callable object* for each callback.
-Therefore in the Micropython binding we need to register both a function pointer and a Micropython object for every callback.
+Therefore in the MicroPython binding we need to register both a function pointer and a MicroPython object for every callback.

 Therefore we defined a **callback convention** that expects lvgl headers to be defined in a certain way.
-Callbacks that are declared according to the convention would allow the binding to register a Micropython object next to the function pointer when registering a callback, and access that object when the callback is called.
+Callbacks that are declared according to the convention would allow the binding to register a MicroPython object next to the function pointer when registering a callback, and access that object when the callback is called.
-The Micropython callable object is automatically saved in a `user_data` variable which is provided when registering or calling the callback.
+The MicroPython callable object is automatically saved in a `user_data` variable which is provided when registering or calling the callback.

 The callback convention assumes the following:
 - There's a struct that contains a field called `void * user_data`.